The Artist's Story

 Graduate Assistantships, 1970-1972

-1975 – 2015 taught at several private schools in Virginia, Ohio, and New York.
-Explored a variety of styles and techniques including calligraphy, illustration, murals, and portraiture, but did not exhibit during that time.
+1975 – 2015 Bennett taught at several private schools in Virginia, Ohio, and New York.
+During this time he was able to explore a variety of different art media and techniques including calligraphy, illustration, murals, and portraiture.
+He received recognition for his work in applying art to teaching math (see MathSquad.Com) but did not exhibit his artwork during that time.